 - To re-evaluate that determination before changing the scope or adding new staff to the project to determine if such changes alter the initial determination;

-- To make export determinations far enough in advance to obtain an export license from the appropriate agency, if required and available; and,
+- To assist OICEC in making export determinations far enough in advance to allow OICEC to obtain an export license from the appropriate agency, if required and available; and,

 - To ensure that foreign nationals are excluded from access to restricted data or technology until the availability of an exclusion has been determined, or an export license has been obtained.

-The Office of Export Compliance will assist PIs in assessing the application of such regulations, but primary compliance responsibility must rest with the Principal Investigator of the research.
+OICEC will assist PIs in assessing the application of such regulations, but primary compliance responsibility must rest with the PI of the research.